cabforum/servercert/docs/BR.md

 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
-Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
-CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
-This Section 7.1.3 does not apply to Root CA or CA cross certificates.
+CAs MUST NOT issue any Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
+CAs MAY issue Root CA Certificates or Subordinate CA Certificates that are Cross Certificates using the SHA-1 hash algorithm.

 CAs MAY continue to use their existing SHA-1 Root Certificates.

-SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1Subordinate CA Certificate.
+Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.

-Effective 16 January 2015, CAs SHOULD NOT issue Subscriber Certificates utilizing the SHA-1 algorithm with an Expiry Date greater than 1 January 2017 because Application Software Providers are in the process of deprecating and/or removing the SHA-1 algorithm from their software, and they have communicated that CAs and Subscribers using such certificates do so at their own risk.

 ### 7.1.4 Name Forms